 Kermel Synthetic Polyamide Imide Aramid Fiber

-PBI used along or in blend, PBI is a synthetic polybenzimidazole fiber.
+PBI used alone or in a blend, PBI is a synthetic polybenzimidazole fiber.
 PBI Gold is a fabric blend of 60% Kevlar aramid and 40% PBI blend offered by PBI DIFCO and TenCate.
-PBI Gold is mostly used for professional fire fighters turnout gear and other career apparel.
+PBI Gold is mostly used for professional firefighters turnout gear and other career apparel.
 It should not be used in environments that require critical static control.
-PBI is very resistant to solvents but loses strength with exposed to chlorine bleach.
+PBI is very resistant to solvents but loses strength with exposure to chlorine bleach.
 It does not provide chemical protection to the wearer and should be worn with specialized barrier garments.
 Additionally, PBI Gold does not melt and will not ignite.
 If it is exposed to molten substances, the fabric will start to pinhole.
 PBI retains moisture extremely well and actually exceeds cotton and rayon.
-It’s moisture retention ability is equal to Nomex and other synthetic fabrics.
+Its moisture retention ability is equal to Nomex and other synthetic fabrics.
 When caring for PBI wash separately in soft water with a low alkaline, surfactant based detergent.
 The water pH should be 10.0 or lower.
-Do not use chlorine beach, as it degrades the fabric.
+Do not use chlorine bleach, as it degrades the fabric.

-Even in the rain, there may be an instance that involves exposure to dangerous flames or electrics arcs.
+Even in the rain, there may be an instance that involves exposure to dangerous flames or electric arcs.
 FR rainwear not only protects the wearing from rain and wind, but it also does not melt, drip or burn if exposed to flash fire or electric arcs.
 FR Rainwear is available in two forms, breathable and non-breathable fabrics.
-Most rainwear is in non-breathable fabric.
+Most rainwear is a non-breathable fabric.

 Made of a single or double coating of Nomex substrate with FR polychloroprene, PVC or other waterproof, non-breathable substances.
 Be sure to look at the make of the material when purchasing though.
 Some garments are labeled FR but are actually comprised of nylon, which is inferior to Nomex.